Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Flavors of the mooncake

-Wuren Mooncake – Mixed Nuts Mooncake 五仁月饼 wǔ rén yuè bǐng
+Wuren Mooncake – Mixed Nuts Moon cake 五仁月饼 wǔ rén yuè bǐng

 Wuren literally means five kinds of nuts or kernels such as walnut kernels, almonds, sesame seeds, melon seeds, hawthorn, red beans and so on.